wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements

+**February 11th**: The lecture slides for "introduction to natural language processing" have been posted.

 **February 8th**: The paper presentation sign-up sheet has been posted on [here]({{site.baseurl}}/presentation/#paper-signup).

 **January 31**: The lecture slides for "language models" have been posted.